Jefferson49/RepositoryHierarchy/README.md

 In order to activate this feature, the setting "Directly show media objects of sources in facts and not subordinated within source citations" needs to be selected in the control panel.

 ### Additionally show media objects of sources in individual and family facts
-The Repository Hierarchy modules provides a feature to show media objects of sources in individual and family facts.
+The Repository Hierarchy module provides a feature to show media objects of sources in individual and family facts.
 The media objects are shown in a division "Media objects of source" below the source.
 The division is collapsed by default and can be un-collapsed with a mouse click.

 Please note that media objects of source citations have to be differentiated from media objects of sources.
 This chapter addresses media objects of **sources**.
 In the chapters above, Repository Hierarchy also offers features, which address media objects of **sources citations**.